What type of information can be submitted to the SEC?

 The SEC also investigates rule violations committed by exchanges.
 Exchanges have been sanctioned for failing to enforce SEC rules, inadequate investigation of compliance problems, and unauthorized accommodations for member firms.
 An exchange can also be subject to sanctions when it implements a new business practice, or modifies an existing practice without creating a new rule when required.

 In March 2018, the SEC charged the New York Stock Exchange and two affiliated exchanges with regulatory failures in connection with multiple violations, including several events that caused market disruption.
-It was first time the SEC enforced a violation of its Regulation Systems Compliance and Integrity (Reg SCI), a series of broad regulations focused on business continuity and disaster recovery.
-The charges included erroneously implementing a market-wide regulatory halt and negligently misrepresenting stock prices as “automated” despite extensive system issues before a complete shutdown of two exchanges.
+It was first time the SEC prosecuted a violation of its Regulation Systems Compliance and Integrity (Reg SCI), a series of broad regulations focused on business continuity and disaster recovery.
+The charges against the exchanges included erroneously implementing a market-wide regulatory halt and negligently misrepresenting stock prices as “automated” despite extensive system problems before a complete shutdown of two exchanges.
 The SEC also charged the exchanges with applying price collars during unusual market volatility on August 24, 2015, without a rule in effect to permit such actions.
 The action reportedly resulted in slower resolution of order imbalances.
 The exchanges agreed to pay a $14 million penalty in settlement of the charges.

 Misrepresentations to Investors